dotnet/apireviews/2016-03-08-TypeDescriptors/README.md

   because we can't remove `ICustomTypeDescriptor.GetEditor(Type)`.
 The implementation should match desktop which basically says: `return _parent?.GetEditor(type)`
 * **Do** Expose
-    - All `static readonly fields that have pre-constructed attributes -- they designer relies on reference equality
+    - All `static readonly fields` that have pre-constructed attributes -- the designer relies on reference equality
     - `PropertyDescriptor.SerializationVisibility`
     - `TypeDescriptor.AddEditorTable`
     - `TypeDescriptor.GetEditor`